alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 There are two major components of this tracker program: **Detection** and **Tracking**.
   * detection is the process of finding regions of interest (ROI) in each frame (image) from the video input stream
-  * tracking is the process of connecting where each animal was in previous frames to each sequential frame; i.e. connecting the ROIs to individual tadpoles.
+  * tracking is the process of connecting where each animal was in previous frames to its new position in sequential frames; i.e. connecting ROIs to the corresponding tadpoles.
 This becomes complicated when tracking multiple animals, because collisions and collusions become possible.
 Therefore, trajectory prediction and other algorithms need to be implemented.

 Detection: I will use a convolutional neural network.
 This program will implement the Faster R-CNN algorithm,  retrained for detection of Xenopus tadpoles.